Useful information for staff members

 WHO DOES WHAT IN ADMINISTRATION?

-Tone, Janne, Judith, Nina and Line’s tasks at SVT and SKOK
+Tone, Judith, Idunn and the economy consultants' tasks at SVT and SKOK

 The joint administration at SVT and SKOK consists of five staff members in a total of 4.6 positions.
 The staff in the administration has the following functions and responsibilities:

 Tone Lund-Olsen is the Head of Administration and is employed in a 100% position.
 Tone is responsible for the following tasks: